Minyus/causallift/README.md

 - features (a.k.a independent variable, explanatory variable)
 - outcome (a.k.a dependent variable, target variable, label): binary (0 or 1)
-- treatment (a variable that can be controlled for each sample, e.g. whether to giving a drug to each patient, whether to execute an advertising campaign to each customer, etc.) : binary (0 or 1)
+- treatment (a variable you can control and want to optimize for each sample, e.g. whether to giving a drug to each patient, whether to execute an advertising campaign to each customer, etc.) : binary (0 or 1)
 - propensity (optional; CausalLift can calculate from observational data if not provided.
-Not needed for A/B Testing data.)
+Not needed for A/B Testing data.) : continuous between 0 and 1

 ### How to install CausalLift?